mobify/mobify-code-style/css-comments/Readme.md

 1. Keeps lines shorter
 2. Can fit more detailed comments without crowding the code itself
 3. Can apply the same comment to multiple lines more easily
+4. One line can have multiple comments, if needed

 Bad example: